Buddhism in Central Asia

-Buddhism in Central Asia refers to the forms of Buddhism (mainly Mahayana) that existed in Central Asia, which were historically especially prevalent along the Silk Road.
+Buddhism in Central Asia mainly existed in Mahayana forms and was historically especially prevalent along the Silk Road.
 The history of Buddhism in Central Asia is closely related to the Silk Road transmission of Buddhism during the first millennium of the common era.
+Buddhism dominated in Pre-Islamic Central Asia.
+It has been argued that the spread of Indian culture and religions, especially Buddhism, as far as Sogdia, corresponded to the rule of the Kidarites over the regions from Sogdia to Gandhara.

+Buddhism has now been largely replaced by Islam in modern Central Asia.
+Uzbekistan and Kazakhstan have the most Buddhists, largely practiced by their Koryo-saram minority, although the former has the lowest percentage of Buddhists.
+Due to historical Tibetan, Mongol and Manchurian influence, Kyrgyzstan has the highest percentage of Buddhists in Central Asia.

 History

 Buddhist monastic groups

 A number of Early Buddhist schools were historically prevalent throughout Central Asia.
 A number of scholars identify three distinct major phases of missionary activities seen in the history of Buddhism in Central Asia, which are associated with the following sects (chronologically):